Liked this post? Why not share it?

 How to be an organized mom?

 I have to confess that I can’t do it every single day.
 Mainly because I stay up late after my son goes to bed.

-With the pandemic around, my son is always home and hubby too, so I am grateful that I can still work from home while he’s entertaining our toddler.
+With the pandemic around, my son is always home, and my hubby (ex-husband) is too, so I am grateful that I can still work from home while he’s entertaining our toddler.